TorkamaniLab/lohrasb/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/drhosseinjavedani/lohrasb) ![GitHub forks](https://img.shields.io/github/forks/drhosseinjavedani/lohrasb) ![GitHub language count](https://img.shields.io/github/languages/count/drhosseinjavedani/lohrasb) ![GitHub repo size](https://img.shields.io/github/repo-size/drhosseinjavedani/lohrasb) ![GitHub](https://img.shields.io/github/license/drhosseinjavedani/lohrasb)![PyPI - Downloads](https://img.shields.io/pypi/dd/lohrasb) ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/lohrasb)

 # Lohrasb

-Lohrasb is a  tool built to ease machine learning development by tuning hyper-parameters of estimators in a scalable way.
-It uses [Optuna](https://optuna.readthedocs.io/en/stable/index.html), [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html), [RandomizedSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html), and [Ray tune Scikit-Learn API](https://docs.ray.io/en/latest/tune/api_docs/sklearn.html) to tune most of the estimators of sickit-learn.
-It is compatible with [scikit-learn](https://scikit-learn.org) pipeline, [XGBoost Survival Embeddings](https://github.com/loft-br/xgboost-survival-embeddings) and, [InterpretML](https://github.com/interpretml/interpret/).
+Introducing **Lohrasb**, a powerful tool designed to streamline machine learning development by providing scalable hyperparameter tuning solutions.
+Lohrasb incorporates several robust optimization frameworks including [Optuna](https://optuna.readthedocs.io/en/stable/index.html), [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html), [RandomizedSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html), and [Ray Tune Scikit-Learn API](https://docs.ray.io/en/latest/tune/api_docs/sklearn.html).
+Its compatibility extends to the majority of estimators from Scikit-learn as well as popular machine learning libraries such as [CatBoost](https://catboost.ai/) and [LightGBM](https://lightgbm.readthedocs.io/en/latest/), offering a seamless hyperparameter tuning experience.

+Lohrasb is also flexible enough to cater to models conforming to standard Scikit-learn API conventions, such as those implementing `fit` and `predict` methods.
+This means if you're working with a custom model that adheres to these conventions, or any machine learning model from other libraries that use these methods, Lohrasb can assist you in optimizing the model's hyperparameters.

+In addition to model flexibility, Lohrasb provides flexibility in optimization metrics as well.
+It naturally supports standard Scikit-learn metrics like `f1_score` or `r2_score`.
+Beyond these, it allows the use of custom evaluation metrics for optimization purposes.
+This could include specially designed metrics like `f1_plus_tn` or any other specific, customized metric that aligns with your project's requirements.

+Overall, whether you're tuning a Scikit-learn estimator, a CatBoost model, a LightGBM classifier, or even a custom model, Lohrasb is designed to streamline your workflow and make the process of hyperparameter optimization more efficient and effective.
+Its broad compatibility ensures that you can achieve the best performance possible from your models, guided by optimization metrics that are most aligned with your project's goals.

 ### Introduction

-BaseModel of the Lohrasb package can receive various parameters.
-From an estimator class to its tunning parameters and GridsearchCV, RandomizedSearchCV, or Optuna to their parameters.
-Samples will be split to train and validation set, and then optimization will estimate optimal related parameters using these optimizing engines.
+The BaseModel of the Lohrasb package is designed with versatility and flexibility in mind.
+It accepts a variety of parameters ranging from an estimator class and its tuning parameters to different optimization engines like GridSearchCV, RandomizedSearchCV, or Optuna, and their associated parameters.
+In this process, the data samples are divided into training and validation sets, providing a robust setup for model validation.

+Using these optimizing engines, Lohrasb effectively estimates the optimal parameters for your selected estimator.
+This results in an enhanced model performance, optimized specifically for your data and problem space.
 ### Installation

 Lohrasb package is available on PyPI and can be installed with pip: